 You want to know who made it when you purchase environmentally friendly swimwear. what circumstances?
 What kind of material?
 Where on earth is this?
 These indicators will show you whether a brand is truly conscientious or merely using greenwashing to win your business.

 Greenwashing: How to Spot It

-- Packaging with neutral or earthy colour palettes.
+- Packaging with a muted or natural colour scheme.

-- Using the colour green in their packaging/messaging.
+- Utilizing green in their branding and messaging.

 Top Sustainable Swimwear Brands